AbdullahAlAdnan/cryptocurrency-fraud-detection/README.md

 This reflects fraud prevalence in transactions investigated by Elliptic analysts.

-Finding 2: Normalized fraud rate increases 14.9x over time, from 0.79% at time step 1 to 11.76% at time step 49.
-This confirms that fraud patterns escalate dramatically and models need continuous retraining.
+Finding 2: Illicit transaction rates exhibit high temporal volatility across 49 time steps, ranging from 0.28% to 35.97% (mean 11.35%, std 9.49%).
+The peak occurs at step 13 (35.97%) with no stable baseline detected.
+This volatility confirms that fraud patterns are unpredictable and adaptive detection systems with continuous model retraining are required.

 Finding 3: 141 out of 165 features show statistically
 significant differences between illicit and licit